Julio Rodríguez

 Julio Yamel Rodríguez (born December 29, 2000), nicknamed "J-Rod", is a Dominican professional baseball center fielder for the Seattle Mariners of Major League Baseball (MLB).
-He signed with the Mariners as an international free agent in 2017 and made his MLB debut in 2022.
-In his rookie season, he was named an All-Star along with winning the Silver Slugger Award and American League Rookie of the Year Award.
-Rodríguez has made three All-Star appearances, won two Silver Sluggers, and made the All MLB Second Team in 2022 and All MLB First Team in 2025.
+He signed with the Mariners as an international free agent in 2017.
+In his rookie season in 2022, he was named an All-Star along with winning the Silver Slugger Award and American League Rookie of the Year Award.
+Rodríguez has been selected to three All-Star Games, won two Silver Sluggers, and made the All-MLB Second Team in 2022 and All-MLB Team in 2025.

 Early life

 Rodríguez was born and raised in Loma de Cabrera, a town of 20,000 people in the Dominican Republic.
 While many MLB players are from the Dominican Republic, relatively few are from Loma de Cabrera, which is located near the border with Haiti.
-Before Rodríguez, the most famous player from the town was Rafael Furcal.
+The most famous player from the town was Rafael Furcal.

 Rodríguez's father was an agricultural engineer, his mother was a dentist, and he has three siblings.
 At ten years old, he began competing in a local baseball league with children three to four years older than himself.
-His father, Julio Sr., began coaching him at 12 years old, training him to play catcher because of his build.
+His father began coaching him at 12 years old, training him to play catcher because of his build.
 When he had a growth spurt the following year, he moved to the outfield.
 He first caught the attention of scouts when, at only 12 years old, he hit a ball to the outfield wall against a hard-throwing 17-year-old pitcher in a local tournament.
 When he was 14, Rodríguez left his family for a baseball academy in Santiago de Los Caballeros.
 The Mariners discovered him at his tryout for the academy in Santiago.